hiperwalk/hiperwalk/docs/development/index.rst

 Development
 ===========

-To contributing to Hiperwalk, to send a bug report, or to contact the developers, write an email to hiperwalk@gmail.com.

 HiperWalk is built upon several Python libraries.
 Before developing for HiperWalk, these libraries need to be installed.
 The required libraries include